COVID: What has India learned from the second wave? | DW | 16.06.2021

 The financial capital, Mumbai, which won praise for its management of the second wave, is already procuring ventilators, monitors and other medical equipment.

 "We are fully geared up.
-We have four COVID care centers with pediatric units which will be able to house more than a thousand children," Mumbai's Municipal Commissioner Iqbal Singh Chahal told DW.
+We have four COVID care centers with pediatric units, which will be able to house more than a thousand children," Mumbai Municipal Commissioner Iqbal Singh Chahal told DW.

-Similarly, the eastern state of Jharkhand has unveiled a plan which includes setting up 20 pediatric ICU beds in every district and converting all malnutrition treatment centers to high dependency units, which provide a more intensive level of care than in normal wards.
+Similarly, the eastern state of Jharkhand has unveiled a plan that includes setting up 20 pediatric ICU beds in every district and converting all malnutrition treatment centers to high-dependency units, which provide a more intensive level of care than in normal wards.
 The plan also identifies gaps in essential resources, and drug requirements among pediatric age groups.

 "I think we are better prepared to handle the third wave.
 There might be bottlenecks, but hospitals and government authorities have taken preemptive steps," Priscilla Rupali, an infectious disease specialist from Christian Medical College, told DW.

-However, virologists and scientists believe the key to thwarting a third wave is vaccinating the vulnerable, along with reliable data on genome sequencing of the virus variants in circulation.
+Virologists and scientists believe that the key to thwarting a third wave is vaccinating the vulnerable, along with reliable data on genome sequencing of the virus variants in circulation.

 "Slow vaccination progress is a problem.
 That will encourage the development of more variants, and also the third wave may hit us earlier than the rest of the developed world because there will still be a large number of susceptible individuals," Vineeta Bal, a scientist from the National Institute of Immunology, told DW.

-"It is not just the children who will be susceptible in the next wave because they will not get a vaccine, but also people from other age groups and pregnant women."
+"It is not just the children who will be susceptible in the next wave because they will not get a vaccine, but also people from other age groups and pregnant women," Bal said.

-Although India has set an ambitious target of manufacturing more than 2 billion COVID vaccines by December, which would be enough to inoculate most of its population, its vaccination drive has been criticized for moving at a slow pace.
+Although India has set an ambitious target of manufacturing more than 2 billion COVID-19 doses of vaccines by December, which would be enough to inoculate most of the population, the vaccination drive has been criticized for moving at a slow pace.

-Official data shows that only 11% of the population has received at least one vaccine dose while just 3.4% have completed the required two doses.
+Official data shows that only 11% of the population has received at least one dose while just 3.4% of people have completed the required two doses.

-"In order to vaccinate the whole population, both supply and trained staff are necessary," said Bal.
+"In order to vaccinate the whole population, both supply and trained staff are necessary," Bal said.

-"The second wave overwhelmed the [health care] system.
+"The second wave overwhelmed the system.
 We need to vaccinate at least 9 to 10 million people everyday and aggressively contain the virus," Giridhar Babu, an epidemiologist, told DW.

 "The severity of this wave is not because the virus has become more lethal, but because it has become more infectious and more transmissible," Babu said.